ARBERT & MARBERT: Deep Bidirectional Transformers for Arabic: Introduction

+\note[mam]{How many individual datasets we now have?
+Can we prepare a small Excel table with the number of datasets within each task cluster?}

+\textbf{Our contributions.} With our stated goals in mind, we introduce \textbf{\ourmodel}~and \textbf{\newmodel}, two Arabic-focused LMs exploiting large-to-massive diverse datasets.
+For evaluation, we also introduce a novel \textbf{AR}abic natural \textbf{L}anguage \textbf{U}nderstanding \textbf{E}valuation benchmark (\textbf{ARLUE}).
+ARLUE is composed of $42$ different datasets, making it by far the largest and most diverse Arabic NLP benchmark we know of.
+We arrange ARLUE into six coherent cluster tasks and methodically evaluate on each independent dataset as well as each cluster task, ultimately reporting a single ARLUE score.
+Our models establish new state-of-the-art (SOTA) on the majority of tasks, across all cluster tasks.
+Our goal is for ARLUE to serve the critical need for measuring progress on Arabic, and facilitate evaluation of multilingual and Arabic LMs.
+To summarize, we offer the following contributions:

-\begin{enumerate} \item \textbf{We develop ARBERT and MARBERT}, two novel Arabic-specific Transformer-based MLS pre-trained on very large diverse datasets to facilitate transfer learning on MSA as well as Arabic dialects.\footnote{Our models are available for research at: \\ \href{https://github.com/UBC-NLP/marbert}{https://github.com/UBC-NLP/marbert}.} \item \textbf{We introduce ArBench}, a new benchmark developed by collecting and standardizing splits on a large number of datasets across $5$ different NLU tasks/task clusters, thereby facilitating measuring progress on Arabic NLU across models and tasks. \item We fine-tune our new powerful models on our new benchmark and provide an extensive set of comparisons to available models. \textbf{Our models achieve new SOTA} on all tasks/task clusters on the majority of the datasets. \end{enumerate}
+\begin{enumerate} \item \textbf{We develop ARBERT and MARBERT}, two novel Arabic-specific Transformer LMs pre-trained on very large and diverse datasets to facilitate transfer learning on MSA as well as Arabic dialects. \item \textbf{We introduce ARLUE}, a new benchmark developed by collecting and standardizing splits on $42$ datasets across six different Arabic language understanding cluster tasks, thereby facilitating measurement of progress on Arabic and multilingual NLP. \item We fine-tune our new powerful models on ARLUE and provide an extensive set of comparisons to available models. \textbf{Our models achieve new SOTA} on all task clusters in $37$ out of $48$ individual datasets and a SOTA \textit{ARLUE score}. \end{enumerate}

-The rest of the paper is organized as follows: In Section~\ref{sec:lit}, we provide an overview of related work.
+The rest of the paper is organized as follows: In Section~\ref{sec:arabicLMs}, we provide an overview of Arabic LMs.
 Section~\ref{sec:our_models} describes our Arabic pre-tained models.
-In Section~\ref{sec:tasks}, we present the datasets comprising our new benchmark, ArBench, across $5$ different tasks/task clusters, and evaluate our models against other models.
-We conclude in Section~\ref{sec:conclusion}. \\

-\note[mam]{We need to mention other models for Arabic, such as ArabicBERT and a couple others.}
+We evaluate our models on downstream tasks in Section~\ref{sec:tasks}, and present our benchmark ARLUE and evaluation on it in Section~\ref{sec:arbench}.
+Section~\ref{sec:lit} is an overview of related work.
+We conclude in Section~\ref{sec:conclusion}.
+We now introduce existing Arabic LMs.